Information

 the medication itself.

-If you notice anything that needs attention that you
+If you notice anything that needs

-cannot safely attend to yourself, why not seek the help
+attention that you cannot safely attend to yourself, why

-procrastinate.
+not to procrastinate.

 Companies